-The SCET RTEMS driver also supports a number of different IOCTLs for other operations which isn't specifically affecting the SCET counter registers.
+The SCET RTEMS driver also supports a number of different IOCTLs for other operations which are not specifically affecting the SCET counter registers.

-For event signaling, the SCET driver has a number of message queues, allowing the application to act upon different events.
+For event signaling, the SCET driver uses message queues, allowing the application to act upon different events.